MaciejGowin/java-workshops-for-dummies/workshops-draft.md

 > Java defaults non-initialised primitives to: **0** for int, **0.0** for double.
 As mentioned before all non-initialized object fields are set to **null**.

 > Each primitive has corresponding, built-in Java class defined (ie. Integer for int, Double for double etc.).
-The conversion between primitive and wrapper is done automatically.
+The conversion between a primitive and a wrapper is done automatically.

-* Introduce describe method which returns string description of the airplane
+* Introduce describe method which returns a string description of the airplane

-**File:** *com/coderbrother/Airplane.java*
+**File:** *com/airfake/Airplane.java*
 ```java
     (...)